Pankaj837/nifty-fall-recovery/README.md

 - The backtest covers the full sample including OOS, uses trade-level drawdown, and is not a strategy proposal.

+## Why these statistics
+- **Mean and median:** the mean is the expected return but a few crash days can pull it.
+The median shows the typical event.
+Out-of-sample they differ (mean -0.107%, median -0.007%), and the skew of -1.98 shows the crash tail.
+- **Win rate:** shows how often a trade makes money.
+Out-of-sample it was 48.7% for events against 53.4% for normal days.
+- **Std, skew, worst case:** measure risk.
+In development, event trades had a std of 4.7% against 3.1% for normal days.
+- **Bootstrap CI for the difference:** it needs no normality assumption, and block resampling respects the overlap in baseline returns.
+It shows which differences are compatible with the data.
+Here the interval includes 0, so the data cannot tell "no effect" from a small effect.
+The intervals are about +-1% wide, so an effect of up to about 1% could exist undetected.
+This is "no evidence", not "proof of no effect".
+- **Welch t-test:** secondary only, because overlapping returns make its p-value optimistic.
+- **Statistical vs economic significance:** even the best-looking grid cell (+0.58%) was not significant, and it is small compared with a 4.7% std and 0.10% costs.
+- **Data snooping and overfitting:** the primary test was fixed in advance, and no parameter was tuned.
+The 12-cell grid is judged against a Bonferroni cutoff (0.0042), and the best cell was not picked.
+The "excluding 2008 and 2020" result is post-hoc and exploratory.
+The OOS period was run once with a pre-set rule.

 ## Reproduce